 Yochanan Rywerant began learning from Dr. Feldenkrais about the Method in 1952; I was then two years old.
 Many people learned from and followed Yochanan for decades.
 I was lucky to have the opportunity to become Yochanan’s student and friend, during the last two years of his life.

-I was the last student to be accepted to his training.
+I was the last student to be accepted into his training.

 For those who did not learn from Yochanan – Imagine an old guy, walking around the room from one student to another, nonstop, responding to questions, showing and explaining, over and over again.
 Not a young man – Never resting, even after teaching for hours, not taking a drink or going to the toilet.

-I feel that I have touched upon and described Yochanan as Feldenkrais Trainer, though there is much more to say about his teaching.
+I feel that I have touched upon and described Yochanan as Feldenkrais Trainer, spent much though there is much more to say about his teaching.

 Rest in peace Yochanan, and you and your way will not be forgotten,

 Photos of Yochanan from his last training courtesy of Moti Nativ and Eva Laser.